pablodecm/phd_thesis/src/101_chapter_1.md

 and while in principle
-an infinite set of operators with any dimension $d_i > 4$ can be considered, their effects is expected to be suppressed by $(E/\Lambda)^{d_i - 4}$ thus high-dimensional operators can often be neglected.
+an infinite set of operators with any dimension $d_i > 4$ can be considered, their effects is expected to be suppressed by $(E/\Lambda)^{d_i - 4}$ thus high-dimensional operators may be neglected when studying the dominant effects of an EFT extension of the SM.

 If all the EFT coefficients $c_i$ are zero or the new energy scale $\Lambda$ is infinite, the EFT theory reduces to the SM Lagrangian.
 Instead,